prototypefund/dark-crystal-key-backup-message-schemas/README.md

 ## Schemas

+All messages contain:
+- A `type` field describing which kind of message it is
-All messages contain a version number of the schema to allow backward compatibility when updating the schemas.
+- A `version` number of the schema to allow backward compatibility when updating the schemas.
+- A `timestamp` giving a record of what happened then.

+Depending on whether it is implicit to the transport protocol used, it may also be appropriate to include an `author` field, with the public key of the author of the message.

 ### `root`